THE WELSH 3000s CHALLENGE

 - Foel-fras – 3090 ft (942 m)

 Transport – Mini bus transport is provided to the challenge start and back to the hut each day.
-This means you can leave your vehicle at the hut parking all weekend and just enjoy the hiking without having worry about logistics.
+This means you can leave your vehicle at the hut parking all weekend and just enjoy the hiking without having to worry about the logistics.

 WHAT’S NOT INCLUDED

 Food – you will need to provide your own food for this trip.
-You will be doing a large amount of exercise each day and you will require plenty of food.
+You will be doing a large amount of exercise each day so you will require plenty of food.
 There is a very well equipped kitchen in the bunkhouse that we are staying at.

 Spending money – You will need to bring a little bit of spending money should you wish to purchase some drinks.